sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## GetNonEmployeeSchemaAttribute
+## Get Schema Attribute Non-Employee Source

 > NonEmployeeSchemaAttribute GetNonEmployeeSchemaAttribute(ctx, attributeId, sourceId).Execute()

-Get Schema Attribute Non-Employee Source
+This API gets a schema attribute by Id for the specified Non-Employee SourceId.
+Requires role context of `idn:nesr:read` or the user must be an account manager of the source.

 ### Example